Hammerschmiede clay pit: Paleoenvironment

 The environment of Hammerschmiede was a seasonally dry floodplain of meandering rivers and streams flowing from south to north.
 HAM 5 represents a rivulet of local origin, with a width of four to five meters, a channel fill thickness of 0.8–1 meter and a mean water depth of ≤ 0.8 m.
 HAM 4 was a medium-sized river, with a width of roughly 50 m, a channel fill thickness of 4–5 m and a mean water depth of ≤ 4 m.
 Both channels are asymmetric in cross-section, with a more deeply incised outer bank and a shallower slip-off slope.
 Based on grain sizes, the flow velocity of both channels has been estimated as low to very low.
 However, the presence of an autochthonous freshwater mollusc fauna made up out of Pisidium, Margaritifera, Sphaerium and Bithynia suggests well-oxygenated waters, with moderate flow.
 The presence of considerable amounts of water are furthermore supported by the abundance of fish and turtle fossils, as well as swamp plants.
 Pebbles of alpine origin are not present, but reworked marine plankton from the Upper Marine Molasse is.
 Therefore, the catchment area of these rivers did not include alpine areas.
 Instead, they likely had their source in the Faltenmolasse just a few kilometers south of Hammerschmiede.

 The paleoclimate of the locality was subtropical and considerably warmer and drier than that of the region today, with annual average temperatures of perhaps over 20 °C. Estimates based on the herpetofauna suggest mean annual precipitation (MAP) of 974 ± 256 mm for HAM 1, 1008 ± 257 mm for HAM 2 and 1196 ± 263 mm for HAM 3, while a MAP of 858 ± 147 mm has been estimated for the calcic paleosol with an estimated age of 11.64 ma.
 Another study estimates mean warm month temperatures of 24.7-27.9 °C, warm month precipitation of 79–172 mm and an average Köppen Aridity Index of 25.4.

 All this suggests a seasonally dry climate, with swamps developing in the riparian regions during wetter periods.
 The high temperatures and comparatively low precipitations suggest a significant seasonal water stress, which is furthermore supported by the abundant pedogenic carbonate concretions, indications of forest fires and an as of yet unpublished stable isotope analysis, which showcases the enriched δ13C values of a C3 vegetation under very strong water stress.
 The large number of scansorial species suggests that the site was forested.
+HAM 4 appears to have been rather sparsely forested, with frequent forest fires, whereas the environment of HAM 5 was wooded, with highly structured vegetation.